Eve-ning/glcmbin5/README.md

 [**Photo by Flo Maderebner from Pexels**](https://www.pexels.com/@fmaderebner)

-800 Times faster, the above image takes 5.7 Days to process, compared to 9.8 Minutes with `glcmbin5`
+400 Times faster, the above image takes 6+ Days to process, compared to 24 Minutes with `glcmbin5` with `bins=16`.
+YMMV

-*Performance will vary with devices*
+## Installation

+I recommend to install this via forking.
+The `pip` version may be unstable.

+Run this command with the `c_setup.py` here
 ```
-pip install glcmbin5
+python c_setup.py build_ext --inplace
 ```

-## Motivation
+## Main Features

-There are 2 main improvements, speed and memory size
+- Implemented in `Cython`, means you get C-Lang Speed on Python
+- 2/4/6/8-directional GLCM, in the case where orientation doesn't matter
+- Memory Optimized, calculations are **per window**, thus a large intermediate GLCM isn't used, saving GBs of memory.

+**Pitfalls**

+This doesn't work with parallel processing for some reason, I couldn't get it to work unfortunately.

+If you derived this work to make it parallel, please let me know!
+I would love to use it.

 ### Speed

-This is >800 times faster than using ``skimage.feature.graycomatrix`` and ``graycoprops`` because this is Cython optimized.
+This is  ~400 times faster than using ``skimage.feature.graycomatrix`` and ``graycoprops`` because this is Cython optimized, YMMV.

-With a *2000x1000x3* image, it takes around 2 minutes.
+With a *2000x1000x3* image, it takes around 6+ minutes.
-Compared to a **33 hours** with ``skimage``
+Compared to **39 hours** with ``skimage``

 ```
-GLCM Progress: 100%|██████████| 12/12 [02:27<00:00, 12.30s/it]
+GLCM Progress: 100%|██████████| 12/12 [06:49<00:00, 34.09s/it]
 ```

 ### Memory Size

-If you don't *bin* the array before calculating GLCM, you'll end up with an extremely large GLCM.
+**Binning** the input array reduces size of GLCM, also increases performance.
+Though there's no substantial evidence of it improving nor deproving results.

 With this algorithm, I omit generating the whole GLCM, instead, it's integrated in the GLCM feature calculation.
 Memory used is freed asap.

-Plus, decreasing the GLCM size improves performance significantly.

 ## Example